 What is prescriptive analytics?

-Prescriptive analytics is a process that analyzes data and provides instant recommendations on how to optimize business practices to suit multiple predicted outcomes.
+Prescriptive analytics is a process that analyses data and provides instant recommendations on how to optimize business practises to suit multiple predicted outcomes.
 In essence, prescriptive analytics takes the “what we know” (data), comprehensively understands that data to predict what could happen, and suggests the best steps forward based on informed simulations.

-Prescriptive analytics is the third and final tier in modern, computerized data processing.
+Prescriptive analytics is the third and final tier in modern, computerised data processing.
 These three tiers include:

 - Descriptive analytics: Descriptive analytics acts as an initial catalyst to clear and concise data analysis.
 It is the “what we know” (current user data, real-time data, previous engagement data, and big data).

-- Predictive analytics: Predictive analytics applies mathematical models to the current data to inform (predict) future behavior.
-It is the “what could happen.”
+- Predictive analytics: Predictive analytics applies mathematical models to the current data to inform (predict) future behaviour.
+It is the “what could happen."

-- Prescriptive analytics: Prescriptive analytics utilizes similar modeling structures to predict outcomes and then utilizes a combination of machine learning, business rules, artificial intelligence, and algorithms to simulate various approaches to these numerous outcomes.
-It then suggests the best possible actions to optimize business practices.
+- Prescriptive analytics: Prescriptive analytics utilises similar modelling structures to predict outcomes and then utilises a combination of machine learning, business rules, artificial intelligence, and algorithms to simulate various approaches to these numerous outcomes.
+It then suggests the best possible actions to optimize business practises.
 It is the “what should happen.”

 Benefits of prescriptive analytics

-If you’re a senior executive, looking to further optimize the efficiency and success of your organization’s operations is always top of mind.
-Prescriptive analytics is the smartest and most efficient tool available to scaffold any organization’s business intelligence.
-Prescriptive analytics affords organizations the ability to:
+If you’re a senior executive, looking to further optimize the efficiency and success of your organisation’s operations is always top of mind.
+Prescriptive analytics is the smartest and most efficient tool available to scaffold any organisation’s business intelligence.
+Prescriptive analytics affords organisations the ability to:

 - Effortlessly map the path to success.
 Prescriptive analytic models are designed to pull together data and operations to produce the roadmap that tells you what to do and how to do it right the first time.
 Artificial intelligence takes the reins of business intelligence to apply simulated actions to a scenario to produce the steps necessary to avoid failure or achieve success.